phillip-sievers/marine_annotate/README.md

 ### Known Bugs

--   Some images do not get displayed in the right format and canvas overflows
+-   Some images do not get displayed in the right format and get stretched in the canvas

 ### Notes